Undistraction/cssapi/README.md

 ## What Does It Look Like?

-Here is a simple example of using cssapi when defining a styled-component:
+Here is a simple example of using CSSAPI when defining a styled-component:

 ```javaScript
 import { scope } from 'cssapi'